 When To Refer

 Studies indicate that a high percentage of individuals who have an acquired brain injury will demonstrate some degree of communication disorder.
 Early assessment and intervention of cognitive-communication disorders is recommended following an ABI in order to maximize communication and learning for life participation and social success.
 Difficulties may be observed in many life areas, such as: succeeding in relationships, participating at home and in the community, managing at work and/or at school.
 While some deficits may be subtle, other challenges may be very obvious.
-Examples of difficulties with functional communication and thinking activities may include:

 - Getting along with friends and family